tominflux/blux/README.md

 ---

 ## What is blux for?
 Why does it exist?
-☯️ **blux** emerged from a political and philisophical stance of fluidity, egalitarianism and anti-establishment sentiment.
-It aims to empower those with little, and counter systems that are acquiring too much.
+☯️ **blux** emerged from a political and philisophical stance of grass-roots sentiment.
+It aims to empower those with little.

 ### Core intentions and principles of this project:
 - Provide user-friendly & intuitive content management for web admins, requiring little-to-no tech experience and smallest possible learning curve.